OOkolo/Sales-Data-Analysis-and-Forecasting/README.md

 - Utilised the Python Pandas library in Google Colab to answer useful business questions from a company’s yearly sales data.
 - Found the best selling products, the city that generates the most revenue and the best time to advertise based on distribution of sales over hourly intervals across the country
-- Trained and Fit Facebook Prophet Model to predict sales with 95% confidence interval
+- Trained and Fit Facebook Prophet Model to predict sales